Whether it's a local trip or a lengthy drive, here's how to ensure that car journeys are comfortable - and safe - for your dog.

 If it's a cold day and you'll only be gone for a short time park in the shade, leave a non-spill travel bowl of water lowering the windows slightly, and use a sun windshield similar to the ones that are used for children.

-But remember it's always best to be on the safe side and follow the RSPCA guidelines for travelling with dogs – that way you'll have many happy journeys together.
+But remember it's always best to be on the safe side and prepare well if you're travelling with your dog.